luebken/platform-example-logistics/demo.md

 Crossplane and the Kubernetes Ecosystem provides us with an incredible platform which we can use to build and operator digital twins.

 ### Demo

-We will be demoing the following:

-1. How to compose Digital Twins with XRDs
-2. How to query Digital Twins
-3. How to enrich Digital Twins with Custom Sensors
-4. How to enrich Digital Twins with Cloud Resources
-5. How Digital Twins are updateting themselves
-6. How to update Digital Twins
-7. How to move Digital Twins
-8. K8s tools

-## Overview

 Domain:
 ```mermaid
   graph TD;